Explore horticulture sites, learn about the newest happenings in gardening, and celebrate fellow MGs during award programs.

 Master Gardener Leadership School

 The state is divided into four regional districts: Central, Northeast, Northwest, and South Central.
-These events bring together area Master Gardeners, horticultural professionals, and UF/IFAS faculty and specialists.
+These events bring together area Master Gardener volunteers, horticultural professionals, and UF/IFAS faculty and specialists.